 I started out my dance training taking only ballet.
 Eventually I added several other styles, including hip hop.
 Most people who knew me as a dancer didn’t associate me with hip hop, however.
 But it soon became one of my favourite dance classes.

 Trying to choreograph your next routine?
-Use the Dancer Planner Worksheet to help you!
+Use The Beginner’s Guide to Choreography to help you!

 My first job as a dance instructor and choreographer was in hip hop.
 That was 8 years ago and I still love the dance style.